JetBrains/marketplace-docs/topics/paid-plugins-general-info/customer-information-access.md

-[//]: # (title: Will I have an access to full customer information?)
+[//]: # (title: Do I have access to full customer information?)

-Yes, JetBrains will provide you with all the information about your plugin customers and you will are able to export it for further analysis and marketing activities.
+Yes, JetBrains provides you with all the information about your plugin customers, and you can export it for further analysis and marketing activities.

-JetBrains doesn't provide plugin developers direct access to customer information unless they have purchase developer's plugin.
+JetBrains doesn't provide plugin developers direct access to customer information unless they have purchased the developer's plugin.